 Any UNO faculty member who is currently teaching a class or will be teaching a class the following semester is eligible to place items in the Reserve Collection.
 Authorized faculty library assistants may conduct Reserve Collection business on behalf of their faculty sponsors.

-To place items in the Physical Reserve Collection for class reading assignments, eligible faculty members must complete a Physical Reserves Request Form, which identifies the items, the length of loan period, and the class for which the item will be used.
+To place items in the Physical Reserve Collection for class reading assignments, eligible faculty members must complete a Physical Reserves Request Form, which identifies the items, the length of

 - 2 hours: library use only

 - 4 hours: outside library use

 To place items in the Electronic Reserve Collection for class reading assignments, eligible faculty members must complete an Electronic Reserves Request Form.

 Faculty members should, as a minimum, allow two working weekdays for requested reserve items to be processed and available to students.

 Book and Media items not owned by the library may be requested for purchase.
 Those items will be ordered on a rush basis, but it may still take up to two weeks to arrive and placed on reserve, so plan accordingly.

 The Reserve Collection will operate within the approved guidelines for educational use of copyrighted materials.